benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

+From the spec:
+ - The initial slashing penalty and proposer reward are applied in [`slash_validator()`](/part3/helper/mutators#def_slash_validator) during block processing.
+ - The correlation slashing penalty is applied in [`process_slashings()`](/part3/transition/epoch#def_process_slashings) during epoch processing.

- - In the Serenity Design Rationale Vitalik gives some further background on why Ethereum&nbsp;2.0 [includes proposer slashing](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Slashing).
+In the Serenity Design Rationale Vitalik gives some further background on why Ethereum&nbsp;2.0 [includes proposer slashing](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Slashing).
 It is specifically intended to discourage stakers from simultaneously running primary and backup nodes.

 ### Diversity <!-- /part2/incentives/diversity -->

 #### Diversity makes you stronger

-It is not unintentional that both the [inactivity leak](/part2/incentives/inactivity) and the slashing [correlation penalty](#the-correlation-penalty) provide a direct encouragement to diversify the network as much as possible.
+It is not unintentional that both the [inactivity leak](/part2/incentives/inactivity) and the slashing [correlation penalty](/part2/incentives/slashing#the-correlation-penalty) provide a direct encouragement to diversify the network as much as possible.

 The inactivity leak is much more likely to occur on a network on which a single client implementation is used to run over 33% of validators, or a single staking operator controls over 33% of validators, or over 33% of validators are deployed to the same hosting infrastructure.
 All these scenarios constitute single points of failure that could prevent the beacon chain from finalising and lead to a leak which penalises those running the majority client most harshly.

 The situation becomes potentially much worse when there is a majority client with over 66% of the validators.
 In the case of a consensus bug that went unfixed for some time (several weeks), the inactivity leak could lead to the beacon chain becoming irrecoverably partitioned as each side of the fork independently regains finality.

 As for slashing, once again running a majority client could be an act of self-harm.
-Should that client have a bug that led to its validators becoming slashed en-masse the correlated slashing penalties would be much more severe than if the same thing happened to those running a minority client.
+Should a client implementation have a bug that leads to its validators becoming slashed en-masse the correlated slashing penalties would be much more severe than if the same thing happened to those running a minority client.

 This is not just a theoretical issue.
-It is instructive to revisit the [major incident](https://hackmd.io/@benjaminion/wnie2_200822#Medalla-Meltdown-redux) that occurred on the Medalla testnet and led to a great many validators being slashed (due to not running effective slashing protection).
+It is instructive to revisit the [major incident](https://hackmd.io/@benjaminion/wnie2_200822#Medalla-Meltdown-redux) that occurred on the Medalla testnet.

 ## The Building Blocks <!-- /part2/building_blocks -->